dechamps/RudeWindowFixer/README.md

 words, when switching *directly* from a full screen window to an initially minimized window.

-### The last piece of the puzzle: sneaky full screen windows
+### Switching from a transparent full screen window

-Now, at this point, if you are not using any full screen applications (games, video players), you might think this investigation does not apply to you and is a gigantic waste of time.

-In fact, even if you are using such applications, you might reasonably object that it's actually pretty hard to switch *directly* from a full screen window to a minimized window.
+Now, you might object that you're not actually using any full screen applications.
+Even if you are, it's actually pretty hard to switch *directly* from a full screen window to a minimized window.
 You could do it from the taskbar, but then you'd need to *activate* the taskbar first, since it's not shown on top of full screen applications - but then you're not switching directly from the full screen window anymore.
 You could also do it using ALT+TAB, but that's also indirect since you're going through the ALT+TAB window itself.
 (The ALT+TAB window is a bit special - it is a full screen window, but it's not treated as such by the Rude Window Manager, because it has a magic `"NonRudeHWND"` [window property][] that the Rude Window Manager recognizes.)

-Clearly we're still missing something here.
-If there's no full screen window to switch from, then how can this bug be triggered?

-The answer is: there *is* a full screen window.
-You just can't see it!

-Indeed, it is possible for applications to set up windows that are:

-- *Transparent*, using the [layered window][] mechanism (`WS_EX_LAYERED` [extended window style][]), combined with transparency effects such as `WS_EX_TRANSPARENT` or [`SetLayeredWindowAttributes()`][].
-- *Click-through*, using the same layered window mechanism.
-This prevents the window from capturing user input, which instead passes through to the window below it.
-- *Not listed* in window lists such as the taskbar or ALT+TAB, again using specific styles.

-If a full screen window does all of the above, then it *de facto* becomes essentially invisible to the user; it's as if the window isn't there.
-This basically means you can have full screen windows on your monitor without realizing it.

-You can spot these "sneaky" full screen windows using specialized tools such as [GuiPropView][] or [WindowInvestigator][] WindowMonitor.
-A notable example of a sneaky full screen window is the [GeForce Experience][] overlay window, which exists as long as the "overlay" feature is enabled, even when not actively using the overlay.
-[WindowInvestigator][] also provides a TransparentFullscreenWindow tool that simulates a sneaky full screen window.

-![GeForce experience overlay window properties](geforce-experience-overlay.png)

-Here's the thing: these sneaky full screen windows might be invisible to the user, but *they are definitely visible to the Rude Window Manager!* More specifically, the window will still be added to the Rude Window Manager's set of full screen windows.
+However, these objections imply *real* full screen applications.
+Remember the *transparent* full screen windows that we mentioned previously?
+If the top window happens to be a transparent full screen window, then you might, in fact, unknowingly switch directly *from* that window to a minimized window by clicking its icon on the taskbar!

-Because these windows cannot be activated directly by the user, they will naturally tend to fall to the bottom of the window Z-order.
+Because transparent full screen windows usually cannot be activated directly by the user, they will naturally tend to fall to the bottom of the window Z-order (unless they are "always on top" of course, but we've already discussed the case of always on top transparent full screen windows).
 The Rude Window Manager will typically not see them as top (foreground) windows.
-There is one notable exception, though: if all windows are minimized, i.e. the user is looking at the desktop, then a sneaky fullscreen window will become the top window, *and the Rude Window Monitor will wrongly conclude the monitor is rude*.
+There is one notable exception, though: if all windows are minimized, i.e. the user is looking at the desktop, then a transparent fullscreen window will become the top window, *and the Rude Window Monitor will wrongly conclude the monitor is rude*.
 At this point *the taskbar has already lost its "always on top" state*, but that is not yet apparent to the user because there is no opaque window sitting atop the taskbar.

+A notable example of a non-always-on-top transparent full screen window that can cause this problem is one of the windows created by the [GeForce Experience][] overlay.
+Yes, GeForce Experience again - but note this is not the same window as the one we previously discussed.
+This one is not "always on top";
+however, it *always exists* as long as the overlay feature is enabled, even when it's not being used.

+![GeForce experience overlay window properties](geforce-experience-overlay.png)

-If the Rude Window Manager finds itself in this state, and the user activates a minimized window by clicking on its icon in the taskbar, then the race we described previously will take place, the Rude Window Manager can miss the new top window, and fail to switch the monitor to the non-rude state.
+If the current top window is such a transparent full screen window, and the user activates a minimized window by clicking on its icon in the taskbar, then the race we described previously will take place, the Rude Window Manager can miss the new top window, and fail to switch the monitor to the non-rude state.

 ### Putting it all together

-We now have all the information we need to reconstruct the sequence of events that trigger the bug:
+We now have all the information we need to reconstruct the sequence of events that trigger the second failure mode we are interested in, in addition to the simpler "always-on-top transparent full screen window" failure mode:

 1. All windows are minimized and the user is looking at the desktop.
 2. Unbeknownst to the user, they are also looking at a transparent clickthrough full screen window, such as the GeForce experience overlay window.
 3. The last run of `CGlobalRudeWindowManager::RecalculateRudeWindowState()`
-   concluded that the sneaky full screen window is on top, and the monitor is therefore rude.
+   concluded that the transparent full screen window is on top, and the monitor is therefore rude.
 The taskbar does not have the "always on top" property, but the user is unlikely to notice since they don't have any windows open.
 4. The user activates a minimized window by clicking its taskbar icon.
 5. `CGlobalRudeWindowManager::RecalculateRudeWindowState()` runs.
 Unfortunately,
    the activated window dimensions have not been updated yet.
 The window is